 - Playing with your pets can be a good way to keep them distracted from the loud noise.

 - Your veterinarian may recommend an anti-anxiety medication to help keep your pet comfortable.

 - Fireworks can also spook pets, causing them to run away.
 Having a microchip implanted is the best way to increase your chances of being reunited with a pet that may have darted off.
-This quick and painless procedure can be done at your veterinarian’s office.
+This quick procedure can be done at your veterinarian’s office.